 Recommendations / requests for additions, removals, or amendments to the specify brand list must be made to the NZULM Editorial Team.

-Any areas of uncertainty (eg, whether a medicine meets the criteria for SBA status is unclear), controversy, or outliers, must be referred to the Te Tāhū Hauora Health Quality & Safety Commission National Medication Safety Advisory Group (NMSAG), through the Te Tāhū Hauora Advisor medication safety, by the NZULM Editorial Team for a considered decision.

 SBA status information is distributed to software vendors and users through the standard NZULM release system.

-The NZULM publishes a list of medicines that have been assigned SBA status – see https://sites.google.com/a/nzulm.org.nz/key-performance-indicators/policy-statements/specify-by--brand-policy/specify-by-brand-medicines-list.
+The NZULM publishes a list of medicines that have been assigned SBA status – see https://info.nzulm.org.nz/

 A SBA alert should be available to software users for all presentations of a SBA medicine even if there is currently only one brand available in New Zealand.